 Be different, embrace new mobile tech and understand the power of time, attention and community.
 If you want to build real relationships that will make a difference, change your practice and maybe even change the world, never be afraid to be a square peg in a round hole.
 Rock the boat and don’t be afraid to piss people off every now and then.

-Enjoy the rest of the conference and when it’s all said and done, always remember to make today your masterpiece!
+Enjoy the rest of the conference and when it’s all said and done, always remember to make each day your masterpiece!

 More About Mitch

 Mitch Jackson has been a trial lawyer for 30 years and is a 2013 California Litigation Lawyer of the Year (CLAY Award) and 2009 Orange County Trial Lawyer of the Year.
-When he’s not helping wrongdoers accountable for harming his clients, Mitch uses social media and the digital platforms to help good attorneys become great trial lawyers and to show everyone (not just lawyers) how to communicate better.
+When he’s not in court protecting his client’s rights, he uses social media and the digital platforms to help good attorneys become great trial lawyers and to show everyone (not just lawyers) how to communicate better.